balmasea/changelog-post-commit/README.md

     * CHANGES
     * FIX
     * DOCUMENTATION
+* `:collection:` to set the release date as next Monday.
+By default, it will use next Wednesday as preferred date.

 Attention: GROUP needs to be in **capital letters**, otherwise, it will not be added to changelog file.